 agrees or objects to the entry of the order.
 All proposed orders will need to be submitted in Word Format and with the correct DJMCA codes.
 If the order is not submitted

 in Word Format, it will not be entered and may be rejected without notice.

 If there is an objection to the proposed order, a hearing may be set.
 If opposing counsel has been forwarded a copy of the proposed order, but has not responded

 within a reasonable timeframe, notify the Court in the cover letter and e-file the proposed order.
 If the other party is pro se, a copy of the proposed order is to be sent

 simultaneously to the pro se party and the court.
 In such instances, please include in the cover letter that the pro se party must voice any objection in writing to the

 Court within five (5) days.
 Please list any parties that you would like to be included on the distribution list.

 The Judges of this Circuit appreciate your usage of electronic platforms to submit proposed orders.
 We will work with you as we make this transition.

-Download the Memo below for more details and examples of proposed orders in this new DJMCA format.
+Download the Memo below for more details and examples of proposed orders with formatting requirements.